PB Brasserie: Where French Elegance Meets African Soul in the Heart of Harlem

 You might have passed it without realizing what you were missing.
 Nestled just off 125th Street in Harlem, PB Brasserie is one of four celebrated restaurants founded by Chef Cisse, a Senegalese-born, Harlem-bred culinary visionary.
 Together with his brother and cousin, Chef Cisse has built a family of establishments — Ponty Bistro, Renaissance Bistro 132nd Street, and Harlem Café NYC — each weaving together the threads of French finesse, African flavor, and New York energy.

 Beyond the food, PB Brasserie is deeply in tune with Harlem’s rhythm.
-They host live jazz every Wednesday and Thursday from 5–9 PM, DJ Messiah every Saturday from 7 PM–12 AM, and brunches that have become neighborhood staples.
+They host live jazz every Wednesday from 6–9 PM, and DJ nights every Friday and Saturday from 6 PM–12 AM, featuring DJ Masiah on Fridays.
 From morning coffee to late-night sets, PB Brasserie embodies Harlem’s creative and cultural pulse.

 Speaking with Aziz, one of the servers, I learned the backstory: Chef Cisse arrived from Senegal in the ’90s and, through dedication and family partnership, built a restaurant group that celebrates diaspora excellence and hard work.
 Their story is proof that belief, craft, and community can turn dreams into legacy.